opeyemi24/dare.io-pbl/Project 6.md

   ![Capture capture 10](https://user-images.githubusercontent.com/92916632/146240112-d016c1ab-0f0d-4ceb-9de4-5a0cb79d0812.PNG)

-  For the creation of partition on the second disk, i ran the follwoing command:
+  For the creation of partition on the second disk, i ran the following command:

      sudo gdisk /dev/xvdg

   Followed the above named procedure which is also illustrated in the screenshot below
    ![Capture 11](https://user-images.githubusercontent.com/92916632/146241325-7b03585a-994b-47df-8a76-e805a1aa685d.PNG)

-   For the creation of partition on the third disk, i ran the command :
+   For the creation of partition on the third disk, i ran the following command :

      sudo gdisk /dev/xdgf